RPI-ITWS/ITWS2110-team14/lab1/pechea/readme.md

 Turn out I had created it incorrectly - which I fixed with help.

 Created SSH keys and linked it to GitHub.
 Also connected it to github desktop.

+After all that, I began to to work on my group site portfolio.

+I imported a picture from my phone, moved this readme file to the group site from the spot I made it originally, and began to think of how I wanted my page to look.